Isles of Scilly Traditional Sailing Holiday

 - Duration: 8 days

-Sail to these low-lying islands amid a turquoise sea just off the coast of Cornwall.
-Explore this beautiful archipelago, a place like nowhere else in England and a destination that will leave you longing to return.
-This voyage is perfect those who want a bit of open water sailing with an opportunity for walking exploration and wildlife watching.
+Sail to the low-lying islands of the Isles of Scilly amid a turquoise sea just off the coast of Cornwall.
+This voyage is perfect those who want to try their hand at a bit of open water sailing with an opportunity for walking exploration and wildlife watching.

 |Voyage||Set Sail||Days||Cost p/p|